Ashley showcases how defining her niche and using ready-to-go software helped scale her business.

 That’s a hard one.
 Not knowing what to do or who to target was a challenge.
 Until I started figuring out I wanted to work with postpartum moms, it was all over the place.
 I had clients doing contest prep and others making weight loss, and no one really stuck around for too long until I found my target audience.
 The first month I launched my program, I had so many consultations that it just took off.

-Specifically honing in on that niche helped me, and having an app that was simple, clean, and ready-to-go made it easy for a lot of people.
+Specifically honing in on that niche helped me, and having a simple, clean, and ready-to-go app made it easy for a lot of people.
 No one had to go looking for their nutrition or their workouts, and it was all right there.
 I was working on another app, and I hated it.
 I was losing clients, and everybody complained about it.
 I did a trial version with Everfit, and immediately I liked it the most, and it worked best with what I offer.

 I went from just training clients to being a business owner and marketing.
 I never had to market before; now, it’s about running ads and thinking bigger about who I’m selling to.